SUBJECTS

 This is a study tool.
 The 3 wrong answers for each question are randomly chosen from answers to other questions.
 So, you might find at times the answers obvious, but you will see it re-enforces your understanding as you take the test each time.

-1. A block of lithosphere that consists of the crust and the rigid - outermost part of the mantle
+2. The solid - outer layer of the earth that consists of the crust and the rigid upper part of the mantle

 crust